 What is Zero Depreciation Policy?

-Zero depreciation policy is the safest kind of policy where the insurer has got the right to claim the full insured value even after the vehicle was used for years and has depreciated in value real terms.
-So actual depreciation is not considered by the Insurance policy and whenever there is a claim, the insurance company considers the new vehicle value.
-So this is safe for the insurer as he gets a claim that will help him to either buy a new vehicle or else it can be said that he is not required to add any money from his pocket in case of damage.
+Zero depreciation policy is the safest kind of policy where the insurer has got the right to claim the full insured value even after the vehicle was used for years and has depreciated in real value terms.
+So actual depreciation is not considered by the Insurance policy, and whenever there is a claim, the insurance company considers the new vehicle value.
+So this is safe for the insurer.
+The claim helps them either buy a new vehicle, or it can be said that they are not required to add any money from their pocket in case of damage.

 Factors to be considered for buying Zero Depreciation Policy